More about Sacred Incense Shawãdawa

-Shawãdawa Incense Mix is a beautiful and powerful mix of herbs and resins used by the Shawãdawa and other tribes for spiritual cleansing.
-It contains the resin known as Brazilian Frankincense, that the indigenous people of the region call Cipá and is also known as Breu Branco.
-It is said by the tribes that it is a smell that sickness can't stand and when somebody is sick or there are other problems, or in spiritual works in general it is always burned in abundance.
-Another herb used in this mix is called Sãssara, a herb known for its beautiful smell and also used in other mixtures like herbal baths and Rapé for energetic cleansing.
-Apart from the herbs used for their scent, dried Banisteriopsis Caapi is mixed in for its general spiritual power of cleansing and strengthening.
+Shawãdawa Incense Mix is a beautiful and powerful mix of herbs and resins from the Shawãdawa and other tribes.
+They use the herbs for spiritual cleansing.
+It contains the resin known as Brazilian Frankincense.
+The indigenous people of the region call it Cipá.
+The white people know it as Breu Branco or Grey Copal in Peru.
+The tribes say that it is a smell that sickness can’t stand and when somebody is sick they burn it.
+Also for other problems or in spiritual works in general they always burn it in abundance.
+Another herb in this mix they call Sãssara, a herb famous for its beautiful smell.
+The tribes also use it in other mixtures like herbal baths and Rapé for energetic cleansing.
+Apart from the herbs for their scent, dried Banisteriopsis Caapi is mixed in for its general spiritual power of cleansing and strengthening.

 This Shawãdawa Incense Mix has been handcrafted by a friend of our contact, Adeildo Shawakaya.
-Adeildo, one of the new generation members of his people, is very dedicated to saving what is left of their legacy, and is studying the language, traditions and medicines of his people.
-His mother, Dona Francisca is well known around Brazil as a herbal healer, a prayer and also a very respected traditional midwife having brought many into this world.
+Adeildo is one of the new generation members of the tribe.
+He dedicates most of his time to saving their legacy.
+He studies the language, traditions and medicines of his people.
+His mother, Dona Francisca is a known around Brazil as a herbal healer around Brazil.
+She is also a very respected traditional midwife.
 Adeildo studies the plants in the tradition of his people but is also a long term member of the Santo Daime.

 Adeildo Shawãdawa tells us this about the incense: